Rob Halford: Fight

 Shortly after Halford's departure, he formed the band Fight with Judas Priest drummer Scott Travis, bassist Jack "Jay Jay" Brown and guitarists Brian Tilse and Russ Parrish.
-The first album War of Words was released in 1993, followed by the Mutations EP in 1994.
+The first album War of Words was released in 1993, followed by the half live, half remixes EP Mutations in 1994.
 A tour took place in support of the album in 1994.
 The second album A Small Deadly Space was released in 1995, with a tour taking place in support of that album as well.
 While War of Words was a straightforward metal record, A Small Deadly Space had a grungier sound, making it less appealing to fans who had developed a taste for War of Words.
-As the band were preparing to begin work on the third album, they split-up, thus ending their business with their label Epic Records.
+As the band were preparing to begin work on the third album, they split up, thus ending their business with their label Epic Records.
 A brief reunion with half of the original members took place on 20 December 1997 for a one-off performance before disbanding once again.
 In a 2015 interview, Halford contemplated Fight's reformation.

 2wo

-In 1997, Halford collaborated with guitarist John Lowery to form an industrial-influenced project called 2wo.
-They released their only album Voyeurs in 1998, which was released on Trent Reznor's Nothing Records label.
+In 1997, Halford collaborated with guitarist John Lowery to form an industrial-influenced band called 2wo.
+They released their only album Voyeurs in 1998, which was produced by Dave Ogilvie and released on Trent Reznor's Nothing Records label.

 Halford

 In 1999, Halford returned to his metal roots and formed a solo band.
 The album Resurrection was released in 2000 to critical acclaim.
 The band embarked on a tour with Iron Maiden and Queensrÿche to support the album.
-A live album titled Live Insurrrection was released in 2001.
+A live album titled Live Insurrection was released in 2001.
 It was followed up by the second album Crucible in 2002.
 In 2010, Halford released a live DVD titled Live in Anaheim and the fourth studio album Halford IV: Made of Metal.